gepeng86/FAIRness-QualityMeasures/Common FAIR Vocabulary/Readme.md

 ----------------------------------------------------------------------------
   *  ${\color{rgb(12,123,220)}Identifier}$, refers to a unique and persistent identifier for data and/or metadata.

   *  ${\color{rgb(12,123,220)}{\textsf{\textit{Rich Metadata}}}}$, refers to a set of descriptors of data including those minimally required for search and discovery, as well as those needed for understanding and reuse.
-Strickly speaking "Rich Metadata" is not a unique core concept.
+Strickly speaking, "Rich Metadata" is not a unique core concept.
 However, measuring metadata richness is important for FAIR and "Rich Metadata" is treated as as a single term to distinguish it from “Metadata”.
 This entity is closely related to “Attribute” in the context of (re)use.

   *  ${\color{rgb(12,123,220)}Resource}$, refers to infrastructure such as search engines like Google that users can perform searches to find relevant data.